Mayantha Dissanayake

-Mayantha Yaswanth Dissanayake (born 11 January 1974) is a Sri Lankan politician serving as a Member of Parliament for National List.
-He was a former Member of Parliament from Kandy District and a Provincial Councillor of the Central Provincial Council.
+Mayantha Yaswanth Dissanayake (මයන්ත දිසානායක; மயந்த திஸாநாயக்க; born 11 January 1974) is a Sri Lankan politician.
+He is a former Member of Parliament from the Kandy District and a former Provincial Councillor of the Central Provincial Council.

-He is a son of Gamini Dissanayake, a Presidential candidate and a powerful minister of the United National Party from 1977 to 1994.
-A grandson of Andrew Dissanayake who served as an MP for the Nuwara Eliya electorate and a deputy minister in the S. W. R. D. Bandaranaike's government.
-His brother, Navin Dissanayake is an MP for UNP from Nuwara Eliya District.
-He was educated at the Royal College Colombo.
+He is the youngest son of Gamini Dissanayake, former leader of the opposition and a prominent minister of the United National Party from 1977 to 1994.
+He is also a grandson of Andrew Dissanayake.
+His brother, Navin Dissanayake is also a former UNP MP from the Nuwara Eliya District.
+Mayantha Dissanayake was educated at Royal College, Colombo.

-He was SLFP organizer to Ampara District under former president Mahinda Rajapaksa.
-He supported General Sarath Fonseka in 2010 presidential election and crossover from SLFP to UNP.
-He appointed as chief organizer to Ududumbara electorate, Nawalapitiya electorate and at last Yatinuwara electorate.
-A few years later he polled the second highest number of preferential votes in the Kandy district to be elected as a Councillor of the Central Provincial Council.

-Dissanayake then served as the chief organizer for the Yatinuwara electorate for the United National Party.
+Dissanayake was the SLFP organizer for the Ampara District under former president Mahinda Rajapaksa.
+He supported general Sarath Fonseka at the 2010 presidential election and crossed over from the SLFP to the UNP.
+He was appointed as chief organizer to the Ududumbara electorate, Nawalapitiya electorate and at last the Yatinuwara electorate.
+A few years later, he polled the second highest number of preferential votes in the Kandy district and was elected as a Councillor of the Central Provincial Council.
+Dissanayake then served as the chief organizer for the Yatinuwara electorate for the UNP.